NFL Separation Report: Best receivers at beating coverage to get open

-• Bills TE Dawson Knox was perfect in Week 13: Knox created separation on all seven of his opportunities in Week 13.
+• Bucs' Jalen McMillan was perfect in Week 14: McMillan created separation on all nine of his opportunities in Week 14.

 • Unlock your edge with a PFF+ subscription: Get full access to all our in-season fantasy tools, including weekly rankings, WR/CB matchup charts, weekly projections, the Start-Sit Optimizer and more.
 Sign up now!